wishonia/wishonia/README.md

 1. List Problems - First, we need a list of global problems we're trying to solve.

 2. Prioritize Problems - We don't have infinite resources, so we need a systematic way to determine the share of resources that should be allocated to solve each problem based on our values.
-This can be done using Randomized Aggregated Pairwise Preference Allocation (APPA) or a better mechanism.
+This can be done using [Randomized Aggregated Pairwise Preference Allocation (APPA)](#aggregated-pairwise-preference-allocation-appa) or a better mechanism.

-3. List All Possible Solutions - Use AI research agents and humans to research and compile an exhaustive list of potential solutions to each problem.
+3. List All Possible Solutions - Use AI **Solution Cataloger Research Agents** (and humans) to research and compile an exhaustive list of potential solutions to a given problem.

-4. Break Down Each Solution Into the Smallest Actionable Tasks - Use AI goal decomposition agents to recursively break each solution into every single atomic task that needs to be completed to implement the solution.
+4. Break Down Each Solution Into the Smallest Actionable Tasks - Use AI **Goal Decomposition Agents** to recursively break each solution into every single atomic task that needs to be completed to implement the solution.

-5. Assign an AI agent to each task, so they can either:
+5. Assign an AI agent to each task, so they can do one of the following:
-   - **Identify** who's already working on the task or
+   - **Identify** who's already working on the task
-   - **Automate** - have an AI agent complete the task (if possible) or
+   - **Automate** - have an AI agent complete the task (if possible)
    - **Outsource** - have the agent identify the human or organization who can complete it as cheaply and quickly as possible

 # Definitions